jetbundle/jetbundle.github.io/_diffequations/chapter-04/04-4-lax-pairs.md

 parent_section: null
 ---

-# Section 4.4: Lax Pairs & Zero-Curvature Representations

-> Nonlinearity in classical field theory can be understood as the isospectral deformation of a linear operator, transforming the search for solutions into a linear spectral problem.
+Nonlinearity in classical field theory can be understood as the isospectral deformation of a linear operator, transforming the search for solutions into a linear spectral problem.

 ## Introduction